 - Find Subdomains / Host Records and Reverse DNS / PTR record

 Search for all known hosts of a domain in either the Host Search (A records) or the Reverse DNS search (PTR records).
-Alternatively use the Reverse DNS tool to perform a live reverse DNS lookup on a range of IP addresses.
+Alternatively, use the Reverse DNS Lookup tool to perform a live reverse DNS lookup on a range of IP addresses.

 - Zone Transfer

-- This tool attempts to perform a zone transfer against the DNS servers for a particular domain.
+- The Zone Transfer tool attempts to perform a zone transfer against the DNS servers for a particular domain.
 This uses the type

 AXFRin an attempt to get a copy of the zone.
 For 99% of servers this will fail as it is a security risk to have zone transfers enabled from the Internet.

 Zone transfer results using example.com: ; <<>> DiG 9.11.3-1ubuntu1.13-Ubuntu <<>> axfr @a.iana-servers.net example.com ; (2 servers found) ;; global options: +cmd ; Transfer failed. ; <<>> DiG 9.11.3-1ubuntu1.13-Ubuntu <<>> axfr @b.iana-servers.net example.com ; (2 servers found) ;; global options: +cmd ; Transfer failed.

 - Find hosts sharing the same name servers.
 Can be used to identify all domains within an organisation allowing rapid expansion of the attack surface.
 In the example below, we see the discovery of related domains within the same organisation (different top level domains (tld) and root domains).